kirkdotcam/xylem/indexingRelationships/explainer.md

     Qotho3[Qotho] -->|following| Drogo4[Drogo]
 ```

 In the previous diagram we can see that there are relationships for "following" for each of the friends in this group.
-Note that even if Drogo had one million followers, he would only appear on the left side of this diagram pointing to the people he follows, even though he may be the target of millions of follow**ers**.
+Note that even if Drogo had one million followers, he would only appear on the left side of this diagram once pointing to the people he follows, even though he may be the target of millions of follow**ers**.
 In MongoDB, if we index the `follows` array for each document, we'll have pointers on each of the nodes that we saw in the earlier diagram showing the nodes of the B-tree.

 As a quick example, here's what the node for the user Pono would look like: